Indianapolis Motor Speedway race results: SCCA National Championship Runoffs (2017, 2021)

-Pennzoil 150 (since 2020)
+Pennzoil 150 (2020–2023)

 The Xfinity Series' Pennzoil 150 has been held on the track's infield road course after being moved from the oval in 2020.

 Indianapolis 8 Hours (since 2020)

 The Indianapolis 8 Hours is a GT class sports car endurance race held by the Intercontinental GT Challenge series, in conjunction with the GT World Challenge America series.

-NOTE: The 2021 race was run on the 2.589 mi layout used by the SCCA Runoffs, and not the 2.439 mi layout as used by INDYCAR because of kerbing damage from the NASCAR meeting.
+Note: The 2021 race was run on the 2.589 mi layout used by the SCCA Runoffs, and not the 2.439 mi layout as used by INDYCAR because of kerbing damage from the NASCAR meeting.

 GT4 America Series (since 2020)

 The GT4 America Series holds twin races, as support to the Indianapolis 8 Hours.
 After the 2020 season, the Sprint and SprintX classifications were abolished.

 TC America Series (since 2020)

 The TC America Series holds twin races, as support to the Indianapolis 8 Hours.

-Gallagher Grand Prix (since 2020)
+Harvest GP / Gallagher Grand Prix (2020–2023)

-The Gallagher Grand Prix, the second IndyCar Series event held annually on the road course, was originally the Harvest Grand Prix when first organised in 2020 as two IndyCar Series races, scheduled as part of revisions to the 2020 IndyCar Series calendar due to the 2019-20 coronavirus pandemic.
-These races were also held as support to the Indianapolis 8 Hours.
-Although the name paid tribute to the Harvest Auto Racing Classic, these events are unrelated.

-The secondary IndyCar race was moved to the NASCAR weekend in 2021, as part of the Verizon 200 at the Brickyard weekend.
-The idea of pairing IndyCar and NASCAR was initially part of changes caused by the pandemic in 2020 before being made permanent.